Table saw buying guide

 What are the differences between a 1 and 3/4 horsepower saw vs. 2 or 3?

 With sizes ranging from a small bench-top table saw (occasionally with a 1HP or smaller motor) to a 1 and 3/4 horsepower saw with a larger table, portability is of greater concern than accuracy or power.

 What is a Hybrid Saw?

-Hybrid Saws: The hybrid table saw attempts to be a combination of both the cabinet and contractor’s saws, although the thoughts of which cabinet saw features to incorporate seem to vary widely by manufacturer.
+Hybrid Saws: The hybrid table saw attempts to be a combination of the cabinet and contractor’s saws, although the thoughts of which cabinet saw features to incorporate seem to vary widely by manufacturer.